DigiView: The Future of Libraries

-At any one time only 5% of the physical collection that State Library Victoria has to offer is on the open shelves; the rest is in storage.
-Our challenge was to increase the visibility of their digital collections and enable library users (whether onsite or offsite) to explore, discover and use them.
+Our challenge was to increase the visibility of The State Library of Victoria’s digital collections and enable library users - whether onsite or offsite - to explore, discover and use them.

 OzCHI24, is an annual international student design competition run as part of the OzCHI conference.
 At the beginning of the hackathon, participants will receive a design brief which they have 24 hours to solve.
 Due to time constraints, primary data or user research gathered from external participants is not allowed.
 At the end of the 24 hours, teams submit a 2–3 minute video showcasing their design, and a draft paper explaining their design process and concept.
 In the end, we were named as winners and were flown out to Melbourne to present our research at the OzCHI 2018 conference, the largest gathering of HCI researchers in the southern hemisphere.

 “Only 5% of State Library of Victoria’s physical collection is on open shelves.
 An important challenge for SLV is to make digital items more visible for discovery and learning.”

 Public Libraries Past & Present / Bonding Community

 The digital library as place that libraries are less likely to function as physical storages but places that enable people to socialise, collaborate and co-create (Pomerantz et al., 2007).